September 2010 Democratic Party of Japan leadership election: Campaign

-The campaign revolved around the approach the party should take in government.
-Ozawa advocated adhering to the party's 2009 election manifesto, which promised tax cuts and investment in areas such as healthcare, education, and infrastructure, under the slogan "putting people's lives first".
+The campaign revolved primarily around policy.
+Ozawa advocated adhering to the party's 2009 election manifesto, which promised tax cuts and investment in areas such as healthcare, education, and infrastructure under the slogan "putting people's lives first".
 Kan argued that a change in policy was necessary in light of the economic situation and Japan's large budget deficit, which he aimed to reduce by raising the consumption tax and reducing expenditure.

-Ozawa was also criticised for his corruption scandals: at the time of the election, he was under investigation for financial misappropriation.
+Ozawa also faced significant criticism over his recurrent corruption scandals: at the time of the election, he was under investigation for financial misappropriation.
 Kan said of Ozawa: "his way of politics is based on financial strength and the large numbers in his group.
 It is deeply coloured by the principle of money and numbers."
 Kan ran on the slogan "clean and open politics", and called for corporate political donations to be banned, while Ozawa called only for making donations public.

 An opinion poll published in The Asahi Shimbun found that 65 percent of the general public preferred Kan as prime minister compared to 17 percent for Ozawa.
 Among DPJ supporters, the results were 73 percent for Kan and 20 for Ozawa.
 The same poll also found approval of the Kan cabinet at 49 percent, an increase of 12 points from the previous month.
 Another poll in The Nikkei found 73 percent preferred Kan compared to 17 for Ozawa.

-Despite public opinion favouring Kan, the contest was expected to be very close as the Diet caucus held the lion's share of voting power.
+Despite public opinion strongly favouring Kan, he was not certain to win since the Diet caucus held the lion's share of voting power.
 Ozawa was believed to hold a narrow lead among the party's 412 legislators.
-The Economist attributed at least 150 members to Ozawa's faction, in addition to sixty from Hatoyama's faction, while "Kan lacks a strong faction of his own".
+Media attributed about 150 members to Ozawa's faction, in addition to a majority of the 50-60 members of Hatoyama's.
+He was also supported by the Hata faction (~15 members), while the ex-JSP group (~30) was split.
+Apart from Hatoyama, he was supported by Tsutomu Hata, Azuma Koshiishi, and Hirotaka Akamatsu.
+Kan's backing was scattered between his own faction (~40-50) and those of Seiji Maehara (~40) and Yoshihiko Noda (~30).
+On 11 September, The Asahi Shimbun reported that Ozawa led Kan among diet members 193 (149 confirmed, 44 likely) to 183 (152 confirmed, 31 likely), but Kan was close to a majority of local assembly members, supported by 48% compared to Ozawa's 30%.
+On the eve of the contest on the 13th, The Nikkei reported the Kan had the lead due to support from members and local assembly officials, while Ozawa was attempting to close the gap by winning over undecided Diet members.

 The announcement of the results was streamed online by TBS via Ustream.
 The event was viewed by 270,000 unique users, the highest traffic ever from Asia, indicating a high level of interest in the race.